dwtaylornz/hevctranscode/README.md

 ## Reduce your media disk consumption with HEVC!
-run hevc_transcode.ps1 powershell script to re-encode media library videos to HEVC / H265 using ffmpeg on windows with GPU h/w acceleration.
+A windows powershell script to re-encode media library videos to HEVC / H265 using ffmpeg on windows with GPU h/w acceleration.

 ### requirements
 - ffmpeg executables for windows (includes hevc_amf) - https://ffmpeg.org/download.html